ru-mii/uhara/README.md

 # Reasoning for versions
 - new version can receive new features and changes to previous code
-- current version can receive new features but no code changes to already existing code
+- current version can receive new features and code changes but no changes to asl API
 - older versions won't be updated and are considered stable